kyma-project/busola/docs/extensibility/resources.md

 ## Introduction

-Resource-based extensions are a means of introducing custom resource pages to busola.
+Resource-based extensions are a means for users to introduce custom resource pages to busola.
 To achieve that a Config Map needs to be created in the `kube-public` namespace with a label `busola.io/extension=resource`.

 The Config Map needs to have several fields created that define how the resources is handled.